openscad/openscad/README.md

     sudo ./scripts/get-dependencies.sh

-Build Makefile with qmake, then make binary
+Build the Makefile with qmake, then make the main openscad binary

     qmake
     make